yiasun/MMS-VPR/README.md

             └── …

 ```
+The initial folder of the image dataset set in our model is ../raw.
+The above is a demonstration.

 ### Running the Full Pipeline

 If you want to execute all scripts at once, install the following additional dependencies: